 Beside his education and research on Mechanical Engineering, Dr. Ghorashi has also received an MSc in Economic and Social Systems Engineering from the Institute for Research in Planning and Development in Tehran.
 His main subject of research in this area has been Overlapping Generations Model and Micro-based Macro-economics.

-- M. Ghorashi, 2016, Statics and Rotational Dynamics of Composite Beams, Springer.
+Book: M. Ghorashi, 2016, Statics and Rotational Dynamics of Composite Beams, Springer.

 - M. Ghorashi, 2018, Nonlinear Static and Stability Analysis of Composite Beams by the Variational Asymptotic Method, International Journal of Engineering Science, Vol. 128, pp. 127-150.